cgpayne/electropsychographer/README.md

 ![](https://raw.githubusercontent.com/cgpayne/electropsychographer/master/markdown_images/EEG_full/HC_vs_SZ_cond123_P7.png)

 The HC and SZ are comparable in condition 1 and condition 2, but more distinct in condition 3.
-In condition 3 we can clearly see wave patterns, these are manifestations of alpha, beta, delta, and theta brain waves.
+In condition 3 we can clearly see wave patterns, these are manifestations of alpha, beta, and gamma brain waves.

 Finally, we compare the left hemisphere (in the left column) with the right hemisphere (in the right column) from front to back for: